microsoft/rust-symcrypt/rust-symcrypt/INSTALL.md

 `setx SYMCRYPT_LIB_PATH "<your-path-to-symcrypt-lib-folder>"`

-The `symcrypt.dll` can be found in the the following path after SymCrypt has been successfully built.
+The `symcrypt.dll` can be found in the the following path after SymCrypt has been downloaded and unzipped.

-`C:\Your-Path-To-SymCrypt-Build-Output\dll\`
+`C:\Your-Path-To-SymCrypt-Release-Download\dll\`

 During runtime, Windows will handle finding all needed `dll`'s in order to run the intended program, this includes our `symcrypt.dll` file.
 The places Windows will look are: